wied03/webpack-focus-plugin/README.md

 [![Quality](http://img.shields.io/codeclimate/github/wied03/webpack-focus-plugin.svg?style=flat-square)](https://codeclimate.com/github/wied03/webpack-focus-plugin)
 [![Version](https://img.shields.io/npm/v/webpack-focus-plugin.svg?style=flat-square)](https://www.npmjs.com/package/webpack-focus-plugin)

-Webpack plugin that allows you to specify regex patterns.
-Only files required from your entry point that match the regex (and their dependencies) will be included in the bundle.
+Webpack plugin that allows you to specify regex patterns and focus on certain files.
+Only files (required from your entry point) whose contents match the regex will be included in the bundle.
+The dependencies of those files will also be included.

 It can be useful to speed up your test feedback cycle by only feeding specs with focused values to the browser.